 The environmental outcomes and compliance criteria in the EPMP were developed for the key environmental aspects and impacts which were prioritised during the environmental risk assessment process (see section 4.3.1).
-In preparing the environmental outcomes and compliance criteria ODC considered the Olympic Dam environment policy, legal and other requirements (including the Guidelines for miners: preparation of a mining lease proposal or mining and rehabilitation program (MARP) in South Australia published by DMITRE 2009), significant environmental aspects, technological options, financial, operational and business requirements, past environmental performance and the views of interested stakeholders.
+In preparing the environmental outcomes and compliance criteria ODC considered the Olympic Dam environment policy, legal and other requirements, significant environmental aspects, technological options, financial, operational and business requirements, past environmental performance and the views of interested stakeholders.